IjeomaOladipo/LAB-3/README.md

-Roses may just be pink,
+Roses are red,
 Violets are blue,
 Programming is fun,
-That's right...I love programming
-And teamwork is so much fun
+And teamwork is too.